microsoft/ODBC-Specification/ODBC 4.0.md

 Once all columns have been processed, SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` with any valid SQLState from SQLFetch/SQLFetchScroll.

-Calling SQLNextColumn with a null pointer for `Col_or_Param_Num` populates any remaining bound columns, skipping any `DATA_AT_FETCH` or unbound dynamic columns and treating any type or length exceptions according to `SQL_TE_CONTINUE` and `SQL_LE_CONTINUE`, respectively, for the remainder of this row (or row array in the case of array fetch).
+Calling SQLNextColumn with a null pointer for `Col_or_Param_Num` populates any remaining bound columns, skipping any `DATA_AT_FETCH` or unbound dynamic columns and treating any type or length exceptions according to `SQL_TE_CONTINUE` and `SQL_LE_CONTINUE`, respectively, for the remainder of the current rowset.

 ## 6.2 SQLGetNestedHandle